 To directly measure sarcomere motion in PSC-CMs, new approaches such as fluorescent-tagging to sarcomere protein are emerging.
 For example, Lifeact is used to label filamentous actin (F-actin) to measure sarcomere motion15, 16.
-Genetically modified iPSCs are another option to tag sarcomere protein—e.g. α-actinin (ACTN2) and Myomesin-2 (MYOM2)—by fluorescent protein17–19.
+Genetically modified iPS cells are another option to tag sarcomere protein—e.g. α-actinin (ACTN2) and Myomesin-2 (MYOM2)—by fluorescent protein17–19.

-In this paper, we describe the details of how to perform time-lapse imaging for measuring sarcomere shortening using Myom2-TagRFP (mouse embryonic stem cells) and ACTN2-mCherry (human iPSCs).
-We also show that a patterned culture facilitate the sarcomere alignment.
-In addition, we describe an alternative method of sarcomere labeling, using adeno-associated viruses (AAVs), which can be widely applied to patient-derived iPSCs.
+In this paper, we describe the details of how to perform time-lapse imaging for measuring sarcomere shortening using Myom2-TagRFP (mouse embryonic stem [ES] cells) and ACTN2-mCherry (human iPS cells).
+We also show that a patterned culture facilitates the sarcomere alignment.
+In addition, we describe an alternative method of sarcomere labeling, using adeno-associated viruses (AAVs), which can be widely applied to patient-derived iPS cells.

 PROTOCOL: